Obituary of Richard F. Nead

 Viewing is 5:30 pm - 7:00 pm 8/30/2019 at W J Lyons Funeral Home, 1700 Washington Ave, Rensselaer, NY.
 Funeral Mass is 10:00 am 8/31/2019 at the Parish of St John the Evangelist and St Joseph, 53 Herrick St, Rensselaer, NY.

-In lieu of flowers, donations may be made to the Circle of Mercy, 11 Washington St, Rensselaer, NY or to a charity of your choice.To send flowers to the family of Richard Nead, please visit Tribute Store
+In lieu of flowers, donations may be made to the Circle of Mercy, 11 Washington St, Rensselaer, NY or to a charity of your choice.To send flowers to the family or plant a tree in memory of Richard Nead, please visit Tribute Store